Summary

 How does technology help create perfect clothing fit?

-Based on what we’ve covered, four factors stand out in achieving perfect fit: patternmaking, material selection, simulation, and cutting precision.
+Based on what we’ve covered, four factors stand out in achieving perfect fit.
+They are patternmaking, material selection, simulation, and cutting precision.

-Technology has revolutionized the fashion industry year after year with interesting innovations:
+Technology has transformed the fashion industry year after year with interesting innovations:

-• In simulation: Where simulations once required real mannequins and lots of materials, today it can be done entirely digitally.
-Adjustments can be made instantly, speeding up the process.
+- In simulation: Once requiring real mannequins and lots of materials, simulations can now be entirely digital.
+You can make changes instantly, speeding up the process.

 Learn more: 9 fabrics with the perfect fit to use in your fashion collection